Rights as a Student and FERPA Guidelines for Staff

 Your Right to Restrict or Grant Access

 You have the right, as noted in paragraph 5 above, to withhold access to your directory information from any third party.
 To authorize such restrictions, you should fill out a confidentiality form, available from the One Stop, Upper Level, Campus Center.
 Once you have done so, a privacy flag which looks like a blue window shade will be added to your record in WISER and no information can be released (even to you) without your written consent.

 If you wish to grant permanent access to a third party to your WISER academic record you must complete and submit a Release of Information Form.
-This form can be downloaded here.
-Once access is granted in will remain in place until we receive a written request from you to remove it.
-Additionally you can grant a third party electronic access to your Wiser record via self-service.
+Once access is granted it will remain in place until we receive a written request from you to remove it.
+Additionally you can grant a third party electronic access to your WISER record via self-service.
 For more information see: “Add additional user” help page.

 If you wish to grant permanent access to a third party to your WISER academic record you must complete and submit a Release of Information Form.
 This form can be downloaded here.
 Once access is granted in will remain in place until we receive a written request from you to remove it.